csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Exercises 197

-**5.4** Describe and implement state descriptions, move generators, terminal tests, utility func- tions, and evaluation functions for one or more of the following stochastic games: Monopoly, Scrabble, bridge play with a given contract, or Texas hold’em poker.
+**5.4** Describe and implement state descriptions, move generators, terminal tests, utility functions, and evaluation functions for one or more of the following stochastic games: Monopoly, Scrabble, bridge play with a given contract, or Texas hold’em poker.

 **5.5** Describe and implement a _real-time_, _multiplayer_ game-playing environment, where time is part of the environment state and players are given fixed time allocations.